bantaba/iac-vibe-infra/README.md

 ### Module Testing Overview

-The project includes comprehensive unit tests for infrastructure modules to validate configuration, functionality, and cloud compatibility:
+The project includes comprehensive unit tests for infrastructure modules to validate configuration, functionality, and cloud compatibility.
+Testing is organized by module category with dedicated test scripts for compute and data layer components:

 ### Compute Module Testing